bjsucher/code_examples/README.md

 ## Brandon Sucher's Code Repository

-#### I've included six different folders of code that show a variety of projects I have worked on over the past few years.
+#### I've included nine different folders of code that show a variety of projects I have worked on over the past few years.
 Below I explain what each of these folders contains.

 ### GLM-Homework--October 2022
 This homework is from my Generalized Linear Models class at Duke.
 My main purpose in including this code is it is my first experience with Quarto markdown.